martin-stoehr/ase-devel/share/python-ase/doc/ase/transport/transport.rst

-.. module:: transport
+.. module:: ase.transport
    :synopsis: Electron transport

 ==================
 Electron transport
 ==================

-The :mod:`transport` module of ASE assumes the generic setup of the system in question sketched below:
+The :mod:`ase.transport` module of ASE assumes the generic setup of the system in question sketched below:

 . . . |setup| . . .